Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

 Finally, we compare our measurements with the predictions of the rheological model introduced by Billon \textit{et al.}~\cite{Billon2023}.
 In this model, the angle of repose $\theta_r$ is analytically expressed as a function of the dimensionless pressure $\tilde{\Pi}$:

-where $\phi$ is the packing fraction, $\phi_G \simeq 0.58$ and $\phi_J \simeq 0.64$ denote respectively the glass and jamming packing fractions for hard spheres, and $Y_G = 0.38$, $Y_G^\prime = 0.17$, and $\beta_G = 0.6$ are dimensionless parameters derived from the expression of the thermal contribution to the shear stress $\sigma$~\cite{Ikeda2013}.
-Then, to fully determine $\theta_r$, one needs to express the packing fraction $\phi$ as a function of the dimensionless pressure $\tilde{\Pi}$.
-Following~\cite{Billon2023}, this can be achieved by inverting a modificed Carnahan-Starling equation of state for hard spheres~\cite{BillonPhD}:
+where $\phi$ is the volume fraction, $\phi_G=0.575$ and $\phi_J = 0.64$ denote respectively the glass and jamming volume fractions for hard spheres, and $Y_G = 0.38$, $Y_G^\prime = 0.17$, and $\beta_G = 0.6$ are dimensionless parameters derived from the expression of the thermal contribution to the shear stress $\sigma$~\cite{Ikeda2013}.
+Then, to fully determine $\theta_r$, one needs to express the volume fraction $\phi$ as a function of the dimensionless pressure $\tilde{\Pi}$.
+Following Billon~\cite{BillonPhD}, this can be achieved by inverting a modified Carnahan-Starling equation of state for hard spheres~\footnote{Although our particles are not strictly hard spheres, the small size of their repulsive layer ($\lambda_D \approx \qty{50}{\nano\meter}$) compared to their diameter ($d = \qtyrange{2}{7}{\micro\meter}$) justifies the hard sphere approximation.}:

-Note that, although the dimensionless pressure $\tilde{\Pi}$ used in the rheological model and the experimental Péclet number $\mathrm{Pe}_g$ are two distinct physical quantities, they both characterize the same competition between confinement and thermal agitation.
-Indeed, in the model $\tilde{\Pi}$ quantifies the ratio between the confinement stress and the thermal pressure $k_\mathrm{B} T/d^3$ within a pressure-imposed rheology framework~\cite{Boyer2011}.
-In our experiments, the relevant confinement stress arises from the gravitational loading due to the particles weight, and $\mathrm{Pe}_g$ quantifies the ratio between this loading and the thermal agitation at a free surface of the pile.
-For simplicity, we assume that these two quantities can be related linearly, and we fit the model (Eq~\ref{eq:model}) to our data with a single free parameter $\alpha$, such that $\mathrm{Pe}_g= \alpha \tilde{\Pi}$.
-The result of the model obtained with the best fitting parameter ($\alpha = 2.4$) is shown in Figure~\ref{fig:FigV} (black solid line).
-As one can see, this minimal rescaling already provides good agreement between the model's prediction and our experimental measurements.
+Although the dimensionless pressure $\tilde{\Pi}$ used in the model and the experimental Péclet number $\mathrm{Pe}_g$ are two distinct physical quantities, they both quantify the competition between confinement stress and thermal agitation.
+In the model, $\tilde{\Pi}$ quantifies the ratio between the granular pressure $\Pi$ (pressure applied to the grains) and the thermal stress $k_\mathrm{B} T/d^3$.
+In our experiments, the granular pressure arises from the particles weight.
+Thus, we expect $\Pi \propto \frac{mg}{d^2}$, which yields directly $\tilde{\Pi} \propto \mathrm{Pe}_g$.
+Note that a vertical gradient of pressure is expected in the pile under gravitational loading.
+However, previous experiments have shown that the creep flow is localized in the topmost particles layers~\cite{berut2019brownian}.
+Therefore, we consider that the relevant pressure governing the dynamics is the local pressure in the top flowing layers, which is constant in average.
+We fit the model (Eq~\ref{eq:model}) to our data with a single free parameter $\alpha$, defined by $\mathrm{Pe}_g= \alpha \tilde{\Pi}$.
+The result of the model obtained with the best fitting parameter ($\alpha = 2.4$) is plotted in Figure~\ref{fig:FigV} (black solid line).
+This minimal rescaling shows a good agreement between the model's prediction and our experimental measurements.